graemerocher/micronaut-oraclecloud-workshop/lab_native_image/lab_native_image.md

     ./mvnw clean package -Dpackaging=native-image
     </copy>

-Which will build the native image into the `target/native-image` directory which you can run with:
+After some time the native image executable with be built into the `target/native-image` directory.

+You can now run the native executable from Terminal:

     <copy>
     ./target/example